bssong66/PerformanceTracker/replit.md

 - Implemented popup image viewers for both project and task images with click-to-view functionality
 - Integrated project tasks into daily planning page - tasks automatically appear in today's plan based on start/end dates
 - Removed manual task scheduling interface in favor of automatic date-based inclusion
+- **Added MS Outlook-style Calendar page with drag-to-create functionality**
+- Implemented React Big Calendar with month/week/day views and Korean localization
+- Added comprehensive event management with priority levels and repeat functionality
+- Integrated all tasks display on calendar with visual distinction from events
+- Enhanced schema with event repeat patterns (daily/weekly/monthly/yearly) and weekday selection
+- Added calendar navigation to main menu as "일정관리"

 The application follows a monorepo structure with clear separation between frontend, backend, and shared code, enabling efficient development and deployment workflows.